charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 The __viewer DIV id__ indentifies the viewer DIV area in the current page where the viewer should be located.

 Note: the `setAutoScrollSpeedSetting(10.0)` method called in the demonstration website resets the auto scroll speed.
 The auto scroll speed can be set to any number value between 1 and 10.
 1 is the slowest and 10 is the fastest.
-The default speed in 2.
+The default speed is 2.

 Note: the last HandscrollViewer instantiated receives focus.